heig-vd-dai-course/heig-vd-dai-course/23-caching-and-performance/COURSE_MATERIAL.md

 ### What did you do and learn?

 In this chapter, you have learned about caching mechanisms that are offered by HTTP.

 You have discovered the expiration and validation caching models.

-You have implemented the validation model based on the `Last-Modified` header in your application to improve the performance of the system: if the data has not changed, the server can return a `304 Not Modified` response to the client without even querying the database and processing the request.
+You have implemented the validation model based on the `Last-Modified` header in your application to improve the performance of the system.

-You have tested the caching system with curl to simulate multiple clients and see if the cache is working as expected.
-You have also tested the caching system with a browser to see if the cache is working as expected.
+You have tested the caching system with curl and a browser to simulate multiple clients and see if the cache is working as expected:

+- If you run your application to get a user or all users with the `If-Modified-Since` header, the application will check the cache and response with a `304 Not Modified` status code.
+Not even the database is queried, more performance!
+- If you run your application to create a new user, the application will create a new record in the cache, invalidate the `RESERVED_ID_TO_IDENTIFY_ALL_USERS` magic ID cache, and response with a `201 Created` status code including the new `Last-Modified` header
+- If you run your application to update or delete a user with an old `If-Unmodified-Since` header, the application will check the check the cache and response with a `412 Precondition Failed` status code - the client cannot update or delete the resource because the resource has been modified since the last time the client modified it

 ### Test your knowledge